uzairshahidgithub/WiFi-Security-Honeypots-Network-Surveillance-Lab/README.md

 Decrypted correctly: 100%
 ```

 > **Key concept:** WEP uses a 24-bit IV space (16.7 million values).
 With enough traffic, IV collisions become statistically certain, exposing the keystream.
-This is the Fluhrer-Mantin-Shamir (FMS) attack — published 2001, still effective today against WEP.
+This is the Fluhrer-Mantin-Shamir (FMS) attack: published 2001, still effective today against WEP.

 ---

-## Phase 4 — WPA/WPA2 — Handshake Capture
+## Phase 4: WPA/WPA2: Handshake Capture

 ### Background

 WPA2-PSK security depends entirely on the strength of the pre-shared key.
-The 4-way EAPOL handshake — captured during a client's connection — contains a verifiable hash of the password (PBKDF2-SHA1, 4096 iterations).
+The 4-way EAPOL handshake: captured during a client's connection: contains a verifiable hash of the password (PBKDF2-SHA1, 4096 iterations).
 Offline dictionary/brute-force attack against this hash is the primary attack vector.

 **WPA2 is NOT broken cryptographically.** The weakness is the human element: weak passwords and the offline cracking window created by the handshake capture.

-### Task 4.1 — Capture WPA2 4-Way Handshake
+### Task 4.1: Capture WPA2 4-Way Handshake

 ```bash
 TARGET_BSSID="AA:BB:CC:DD:EE:FF"